moye25/proj-gdg/README.md

 # Project: Course Helper Application

 ## Overview
 This is a web application for managing courses, including features to create, update, and delete course entries.
-The app is built with React, Supabase, and utilizes TypeScript for type safety.
+The app is built with HTML , CSS , Javascript , React.js, Next.js in Node.js , Express.js , React, Supabase, Vercel and utilizes TypeScript for type safety.

 ## Features
 - **Course Management**: Create, edit, and delete courses.